Balduin Möllhausen

 Heinrich Balduin Möllhausen (27 January 1825—28 May 1905) was a German writer, traveler and artist who visited the United States and participated in three separate expeditions exploring the American frontier.
 After his travel he became a popular and prolific author of adventure stories based on his experiences in America.
-It is estimated that he produced at least forty-five large works in 157 volumes and eighty novelettes in twenty-one volumes.
+It is estimated that he produced at least forty-five large works in 157 volumes (including almost forty novels) and eighty novelettes in twenty-one volumes.
 His popularity and subject matter earned him recognition as the German Fenimore Cooper.

 Biography

 Möllhausen was born near Bonn, Prussia, on 27 January 1825.
 He was the oldest son of Heinrich Möllhausen, a military officer, and Elisabeth Möllhausen, the Baronesse von Falkenstein.
 His mother died when he was young and the children were left in the care of relatives while his father traveled about Europe.
 Financial concerns obligated him to terminate his gymnasium studies in Bonn prematurely.
 He worked some at agriculture in Pomerania and considered a career in the army but after his experience fighting in the Revolutions of 1848, he left Europe for America in 1849.
 For the next two years he roamed the frontier in Illinois and Missouri, hunting and occasionally finding work as a sign painter or court clerk.